GSA/fpki-guides/_includes/apple_trust_store_installation.md

 <br>

-{% include alert-info.html content="The following steps will redistribute COMMON to the login keychain, and do not require administrator rights." %}
+{% include alert-info.html content="These steps will redistribute COMMON to the Login Keychain.
+They can be run by administrators or non-administrators." %}

 1. Browse to your downloaded and verified copy of COMMON.
 2. Double-click on the file.